 Once phonic skills have developed, children enjoy small group adult led practise reading sessions 3 time a week which are matched to their phonic stage.
 Here, children explore a variety of texts in depth and develop comprehension through rich discussions.
 Children then bring home their reading practice book to read independently as well as a sharing book to talk about and enjoy with their parent/carer.
 Reading at home on a daily basis is essential to help further reading skills and enjoyment of reading.

 From Year 2, and increasingly through KS2, classes also enjoy shared reading sessions.
 Here, a range of texts are explored as a whole class, and reading skills are developed through rich discussions and questioning.
+Reading at home continues to be an essential part of reading development.
+Throughout Brookfield we encourage children to continue to read daily at home to themselves and with family members.
+Children then share their reading journey in a reading diary.

-Reading and writing development are so closely linked: unleash the reader, and the writing will often follow!
-At Brookfield, literacy lessons typically involve exciting texts to hook the children into a writing outcome.
-These texts have been carefully chosen to introduce children to a range of authors and to ensure that every child sees reflections of themselves and their friends within the books.
+The texts which inspire us have been carefully chosen to introduce children to a range of authors and to ensure that, as well as broadening their horizons, every child sees reflections of themselves and their friends within the books on their English journey.
+We are proud of the diversity of our texts at Brookfield and are constantly open to refreshing choices with a mind to them being reflective of our children, the world around and imagined contexts beyond their lived experience.
 The books chosen also link to the theme that each year group is exploring at the time.
 Many trips and workshops also provide opportunities for exciting writing outcomes.
-For example, Year 5 and 6 enjoy a performance from the Young Shakespeare Company at Brookfield every year, so may write an alternative scene for the play or a dramatic newspaper report on part of the plot.
+For example, Year 5 and 6 enjoy a performance from the Young Shakespeare Company every year in order to inspire a writing outcome such as an alternative scene for the play, a dramatic newspaper report or even a persuasive love letter!